HTML And Front-end Architecture

 Architecture May Vary

-• Individual/team preferences
+• Individual/Team preferences

-• Project requirements (mobile and/or desktop?)
+• Project requirements

 • Frameworks used